Fininho

-Vinícius Aparecido Pereira de Santana Campos (born 3 November 1983), known as Fininho, is a Brazilian football coach and a former defender.
+Vinícius Aparecido Pereira de Santana Campos (born 3 November 1983), known as Fininho, is a Brazilian football coach and a former player.
 He is the manager of the Under-20 squad of Oeste.

 Club career

 In 2010, Fininho signed with Metalist Kharkiv in Ukraine.

 Playing style

 He had a trademark left-foot and was a specialist at long-shots, set-pieces and dribbles.